rmondav/methane_cycling_networks/README.md

 # methanotrophy_networks
+scripts associated with the preview manuscript:

+and the article:

-observing environmental and mixed-culture samples for correlations to CH4 cycle
+aim: describe environmental and mixed-culture microbial community correlations to CH4 cycle